elenixu/technical_asignment_elenags/README.md

 2. **Fetching Country Data**

--Problem: The information of each country's goals, ratings, and scores was difficult to fetch because the backend JSON structure had all data at the same level.
+-Problem: The information of each country's goals, ratings, and scores was difficult to fetch for me because the backend JSON structure had all the 17s data's goals, ratings and scores at the same level.

 -Solution: Rendered the SDG goals along with relevant country data using the Card component to organize and display the information effectively.
+I created a function called getCorrespondingAttributes to get corresponding attributes for each SDG goal by country.

 3. **Infinite Loop in Array**

 -Problem: The array was infinitely looping in the console.

--Solution: Fixed it by ensuring the dependency array for the useEffect hook was correctly managed, preventing the infinite loop.
+-Solution: Fixed it by adding an empty dependency array so that the useEffect hook was correctly managed, preventing the infinite loop.

+## Possible improovements:

+1. **Directly connect the SVG files from the API.**
+2. **Dive deeper into creating more cypress tests.**
+3. **Further optimize website for accesibility and performance.**
+4. **Testing more designs in figma for displaying the data to improove user readability.**
+5. **Adding the respective color displayed in the rating field of the list in the card component.**

 ## Here is a Figma file of a very quick visualisation maquette I did for the website: `https://www.figma.com/design/MvGC4HhpfWQ07nsifv8tSy/card_maquette?m=dev&node-id=0%3A1&t=uDGkJz3uxDw2Uuyz-1`

+## Here is the online webpage deployed in vercel: `https://technical-asignment-elenags.vercel.app/`